10-2. Exercises

 Compute the linear correlation coefficient for these sample data and interpret its meaning in the context of the problem.

 Ex 16.
-The advertising expenditure xx and sales yy in thousands of dollars for a small retail business in its first eight years in operation are shown in the table. x 1.4 1.6 1.6 2.0 2.0 2.2 2.4 2.6
+The advertising expenditure and sales in thousands of dollars for a small retail business in its first eight years in operation are shown in the table. x 1.4 1.6 1.6 2.0 2.0 2.2 2.4 2.6

 y 180 184 190 220 186 215 205 240